Chapter 4.26

 D. The applicant will be maintaining an inadequate system of recordkeeping and accounting relating to the conduct of the games and disposition of the proceeds therefrom;

-E. The application does not conform to the requirements, terms, and conditions of this chapter, Section 326.5 of the California Penal Code, or any other applicable state of California, city of Rancho Cordova, federal law, or administrative rule or regulation, as they may be amended from time to time; or
+E. The applicant intentionally provided false information on the application, or the application does not conform to the requirements, terms, and conditions of this chapter, Section 326.5 of the California Penal Code, or any other applicable state of California, city of Rancho Cordova, federal law, or administrative rule or regulation, as they may be amended from time to time; or

 4.26.060 Posting of license.